 Slightly tired of big and long-running projects both at work and at home I decided to make a small spin-off project to help me working with ESP8266/ESP32 devices.
 Is there any reason to make it when there are a lot of cheap USB-Serial converters in the market?
 I don’t think so.
 My only reason to make it is to have cool addition allowing ESP8266s to be programmed automatically without “flash”/”reset” buttons but simple circuit with two transistors.
-Normally USB-Serial converters do not have it.
+Most of the USB to Serial converters simply do not have this circuitry on board.
 And, of course, I wanted to have some fun.

-The device is built around cheap and popular CH340G chips.
-The only addition to standard schematics is two BC847 transistors for automatic programming.
+The device is built around cheap and popular CH340G chip.
+The only addition to standard schematics from the datasheet is two BC847 transistors for automatic programming.

-Components are soldered on dual layer PCB.
-I did not need to make it as small as possible, so the components are distributed very sparse.
+Components are soldered on a dual-layer PCB.
+I did not need to make it as small as possible, so the components are distributed very sparsely.
 And since I already have a bunch of regular 12MHz quartz oscillators I used one of them instead of buying SMD one.

 The PCBs were ordered at JLCPCB and arrived in about two weeks after ordering.
+The minimal batch of 5 boards is more than enough for this project.
 Quality, as always, is very good.
-Minimal batch of 5 boards is enough.

 The completed device started to work from the first attempt without any problems.
 Both ESP8266 and ESP32 boards were successfully programmed with the speed of 921600 baud.